-- 3. The tax system also disincentivizes growth: Our tax system is not well-targeted, it is unstable and characterised by an overly complex and inscrutable web of exemptions and loopholes.
+1 THE BUDGET STRUCTURE DISINCENTIVIZES GROWTH We spend too much on the operations of the state, micromanaging the economy and leisure activities, while at the same time we spend too little on education, health and other factors that could boost our competitiveness.
+THE TAX SYSTEM ALSO DISINCENTIVIZES GROWTH Our tax system is not well-targeted, it is unstable and characterised by an overly complex and inscrutable web of exemptions and loopholes.
 Its impact is especially harmful when it comes to employment since the tax burdens on salaries and wages are exceedingly high in international comparison.
-The average tax wedge of the mean wages in OECD countries is 36%, while in Hungary this figure is 44.6%. - 4.
-Corruption: The level of corruption in Hungarian public procurement is higher than it tends to be in developed and successful economies.
-This is not only a moral problem it is also effectively a "special tax" with a negative impact on economic growth.
+The average tax wedge of the mean wages in OECD countries is 36%, while in Hungary this figure is 44.6%.
+O4 CORRUPTION The level of corruption in Hungarian public procurement is higher than it tends to be in developed and successful economies.
+This is not only a moral problem - it is also effectively a "special tax" with a negative impact on economic growth.
 It is no coincidence that scholars have identified a close link between the perceived level of corruption in a country and the given nation's economic performance.

-5. A generally bad macro-economic and business climate: Pro-cyclical economic policy, persistently high public debt and fiscal deficits, as well as macroeconomic and financial uncertainties all exert a negative impact on the business climate.
+A GENERALLY BAD MACRO-ECO-NOMIC AND BUSINESS CLIMATE Pro-cyclical economic policy, persistently high public debt and fiscal deficits, as well as macroeconomic and financial uncertainties all exert a negative impact on the business climate.
 These result in massively increased risk spreads for the private economy and for funding the state, and as a result they slow economic growth especially in periods when the availability and price of financing are most vital - in times of crisis, that is.